 - Combine dry ingredients in a large bowl with another 1/2 teaspoon of salt.

 - Remove chicken pieces from marinade.
 Roll in flour mixture a few pieces at a time.
 Spear each chicken nugget around a jalapeño slice with a toothpick.
 Set on a rack to “dry”.
-Allow chicken to sit at room temperature for 20-30 minutes.
+Allow coated chicken to sit at room temperature for 20-30 minutes.
 This ensures the breading will stay on.

-- Heat oil to 350 degrees F. Use a deep pot to avoid bubbling over.
+- Heat oil to 350º F. Use a deep pot to avoid bubbling over.
 Oil needs to be two inches deep.

 - Fry the chicken, 3-4 pieces at a time for about 4 minutes total, turning once.
 Keep the oil temperature between 350-370ºF.
 Chicken will be cooked once the exterior is a deep crisp brown.

 - You will need to fry in several batches to avoid crowding the pan.

-- Drain on another rack rather than paper towels to keep them crisp.
+- Drain on another (clean) rack rather than paper towels to keep them crisp.
 Serve!